Skip to content Skip to Chat

 While the two fields often overlap, there are some key differences to know, especially if you’re interested in pursuing a tech career.

-Information technology focuses more heavily on the practical operation of computers, networks, and systems, so that others in an organization can do their work efficiently.
+Information technology focuses more heavily on the practical operation of computers, networks, and software systems so that individuals or organizations can do their work efficiently.

 Computer science deals with more abstract programming and mathematical algorithms and is often strictly computer based.

-IT professionals deal more with running an organization’s computers, making sure the related networks, systems, and security are operational.
+IT professionals are more involved with running an organization’s computers, making sure the related networks, systems, and security are operational.
 Computer scientists, on the other hand, generally work on designing and building computers and their programs.
-While computer science knowledge isn’t vital for some IT careers, IT experience and education is important for anyone hoping to pursue a computer science career
+While computer science knowledge isn’t vital for some IT careers, IT experience and education is important for anyone hoping to pursue a computer science career.

 Computer Information Technology Skills

 As the demand for technology grows, so does the need for skilled IT professionals.
-If you’re curious about what it takes to work in this growing career field, here are some of the fundamental skills—hard and soft—that you'll need:
+If you’re curious about what it takes to work in this growing career field, here are some of the fundamental hard and soft skills you'll need:

-• Tech-savvy.
-Although specific technical skills can vary by position, every IT job requires some degree of technical proficiency, including a basic, foundational understanding of computers, software, and networks.
+• Tech savvy.
+Although specific technical skills differ by position, every IT job requires some degree of technical proficiency, including a foundational understanding of computers, software, and networks.

 • Problem-solving and troubleshooting.
-IT professionals use these skills when they're trying to determine why a line of code isn't working as it should or why a network connection failed.
-Identifying the source of a problem is critical, and so is your ability to assess situations, identify errors, and develop solutions.
+IT professionals use these skills when determining why a line of code isn't working as it should or why a network connection has failed.
+Identifying the source of a problem is critical, as is your ability to assess situations, spot errors, and develop solutions.

 • Communication.
-You’ll need to be able to communicate effectively about IT systems, orally and in writing, to audiences of varying technical know-how.
+You’ll need to be able to communicate effectively about IT systems—both verbally and in writing—to audiences with varying technical backgrounds.
 This skill is especially useful if you’re in a role that supports professionals such as marketers, retailers, and lawyers.

 • Information systems management.
 This skill helps IT experts collaborate with and assist other departments of an organization.
 It requires a basic understanding of how to manage a company’s network and allocate user permissions that connect employees with the resources they need.

 • Data analysis.
-In any IT job, you’ll need to be able to interpret and analyze complex data to produce actionable reports.
+In nearly every IT job, you’ll need to interpret and analyze complex data to produce actionable reports.
 This helps inform future business decisions and explains to everyone, from consumers to executives, how well a project performed and what that means for a company.

 • Project management.
-IT professionals need to be able to plan, execute, and monitor projects, as well as schedule projects, allocate resources, assess risks, measure performance, and report on results.
+IT professionals must plan, execute, and monitor projects as well as schedule tasks, allocate resources, assess risks, measure performance, and report on results.

-An IT degree is a great way to gain these skills and can put you on the path to being competitive for many exciting and in-demand IT jobs.
-If you’re someone who likes solving problems, designing solutions, and working with the latest technologies, getting your IT degree online from WGU is a solid choice.
+An IT degree is a great way to gain valuable skills and can prepare you to be competitive for many exciting and in-demand IT jobs.
+If you’re someone who likes solving complex problems, designing scalable solutions, and working with the latest technologies, earning an IT degree from WGU may be just what you need.
+You can also earn one or more third-party industry certifications, the cost of which is included in your tuition.

 Recommended Articles